iakashsharma/Calculator/README.md

 # Calculator
-Calculator using HTML CSS and JS
+Calculator using HTML5 CSS3 and JS